Test preparation begins on the first day of class.

 If questions are based on a reading passage, read the questions first and then the passage.
 Then go back and try to answer the questions.
 Scan through the passage one last time to make sure the answers are correct.

-When you finish the test, go back through and check your answers for careless mistake.
+When you finish the test, go back through and check your answers for careless mistakes.
 Change answers only if you are sure they are wrong or you have a very strong feeling they are wrong.
 Often your first response is correct.

 Do not be afraid to guess at a question.
 If you have a hunch you know the answer, you probably do!